The following individuals have agreed to speak with researchers, scholars, and members of the media about their experiences in Peoples Temple.

 Gary Maynard received his PhD in Sociology from Stony Brook University in Stony Brook, New York in May 2013 and is now an Assistant Professor at the University of Tennessee Chattanooga.
 His writings on this website appear here.
 He can be reached at Gary-Maynard@utc.edu.

 Rebecca Moore, is Professor Emerita of the Department of Religious Studies at San Diego State University, and the co-manager of this site.
 She may be reached by phone at 360-317-1313 or e-mail at email@example.com.
 Her writings on this website appear here.

 Patrick O’Reilly is the co-author, along with Phyllis Rosen, of Undue Influence: Cons, Scams and Mind Control (Point Richmond, CA: Bay Tree Publishing LLC, 2013).
 His writings on this website appear here.
 He can be reached at firstname.lastname@example.org.

 Catherine Wessinger, Department of Religious Studies, Loyola University, 6363 St. Charles Avenue, New Orleans, LA 70118; telephone 504/865-3182; e-mail email@example.com.
 Dr. Wessinger’s articles on this site appear here.

-Rikke Wettendorff is the administrator of the Peoples Temple Discussion Forum and the co-editor of the jonestown report.
+Rikke Wettendorff was the administrator of the Peoples Temple Discussion Forum and the co-editor of the jonestown report.
 Her articles on the site appear here.
 She can be reached at firstname.lastname@example.org.